Jack Watts (footballer): Criticism

 It took Watts three months into his first season before he made his debut with the club, choosing their biggest home-and-away match of the year to name him for his debut, the Queen's Birthday clash against Collingwood.
 The fanfare and expectation the club placed on him for his debut has led to long-term criticism of the club about how they mismanaged his first match; five years after his debut, Paul Roos said he was appalled at how the club handled him for his debut.
 His first touch of the football saw him "gang tackled" by three Collingwood players, with some suggesting the tackle "ruined him"; a teammate on the day, Russell Robertson, dispelled these thoughts and said the team did not do enough to protect him, with the Collingwood captain at the time, Nick Maxwell, admitting in 2016 that the hype surrounding Watts did lead them to purposely be rougher with him than a standard player to ensure they limited his impact.
 Despite then-senior coach, Dean Bailey, claiming he was ready to play and keeping him in the team for three weeks, the football industry disagreed and scrutinised the club for using him as a marketing tool to provide a sense of hope for fans rather than doing what was best for Watts' development.

 With much of the criticism placed on the club during his first year, the scrutiny turned to Watts during the next few seasons, as it was deemed that he was not living up to his potential or the public's expectations.
 This was partly due to Watts displaying a lack of urgency and work-rate on the field, according to former players Wayne Carey, Garry Lyon and coach Mick Malthouse.
 He played the early parts of his career in different positions, which Garry Lyon wrote led to an instability in his game and was a reason for why he, at times, lacked confidence and self-belief in his abilities.
-He was often very quickly scrutinised when he played poorly, and was the first to player to be blamed when the team played a bad match, which led to Paul Roos questioning why the public had such a fixation with Watts' form.
+He was often very quickly scrutinised when he played poorly, and was often one of the first players to be blamed when the team played a bad match, which led to Paul Roos questioning why the public had such a fixation with Watts' form.
 He was also plagued with being known as the "great white hope" as soon as he was drafted; and, due to the club trailing near the bottom of the ladder from 2009 to 2015 and experiencing failed rebuilds, Watts was symbolically seen as a poster boy for Melbourne's failures during this period.